ECCC-MSC/open-data/docs/usage/readme_en.md

 ### Raw data download

-MSC raw data can be [automatically retrieved as soon as it becomes available through the Advanced Message Queuing Protocol (AMQP)](../msc-datamart/amqp_en.md).

-The raw data can also be directly downloaded on the web from the [MSC Datamart](../msc-datamart/readme_en.md) data repository.
+MSC raw data can be [automatically retrieved as soon as it becomes available on the MSC Datamart through the Advanced Message Queuing Protocol (AMQP)](../msc-datamart/amqp_en.md).
+Alternatively, the raw data can also be directly downloaded on the web from the [MSC Datamart](../msc-datamart/readme_en.md) data repository.

 ### Work with raw data from the command line